3point141/Neural-Network-Algorithms/README.md

 -> constant c2
 -> external signal.
 The code performs the mexican hat algorithm on these input neurons for and desired number of times.

+# hamming_net.m
+These nets can be used to find exemplar that is closest to the bipolar input vector x.